scylladb/scylladb/docs/cql/types.rst

     UPDATE users SET favs = { 'fruit' : 'Banana' } WHERE id = 'jsmith';

-Note that Scylla does not distinguish an empty map from a missing value, thus assigning an empty map (``{}``) to a map is the same as deleting it.
+Note that ScyllaDB does not distinguish an empty map from a missing value, thus assigning an empty map (``{}``) to a map is the same as deleting it.

 Further, maps support: